10 design things to do through 2019!

 The exhibit follows the team of designers as they learned about the interim housing landscape and how they used design to positively address the challenges.

-In tandem with the Pod exhibit, A+D is running a Sneaker and Sock Drive to raise money for PATH homeless services provider.
+In tandem with the Pod exhibit, A+D is running a Sneaker and Sock Drive to raise money for PATH, a homeless services provider.
 And you can catch two other shows while at A+D: The Los Angeles Schools and Proof & Prototype.

 When: Ongoing through Jan 12, 2020